meizabel/website/content/docs/gke/troubleshooting-gke.md

 * If using IAP: see the guide to
   [monitoring your Cloud IAP setup](/docs/gke/deploy/monitor-iap-setup/).
 * See the sections below for troubleshooting specific problems.
-* Please [report a bug](https://github.com/kubeflow/kubeflow/issues/new?template=bug_report.md) if you can't resolve the problem by following the above steps.
+* Please [report a bug](https://github.com/kubeflow/kubeflow/issues/new?template=bug_report.md) if you can't resolve the problem by following the above steps .

 ### DNS name not registered